Mirdarthos/manjaro-update-helper/README.md

 ***

-This my firest attempt at a package that can be used by more than just me.
+This my first attempt at a package that can be used by more than just me.
 With the result that there is quite the possibility the `pkgbuild` file is either incorrect, or missing something.

 I've also run `system_update_script.sh` through [Shellcheck](https://www.shellcheck.net/) and implemented _nearly_ all suggestions.